-The sudden loss of a loved one can leave you and your family with emotional devastation, as well as overwhelming pressure from medical bills, funeral expenses, and the loss of your loved one’s financial support.
-This is a chaotic, challenging, and confusing time for the surviving family.
-Serious legal mistakes can be made during this time of tragedy.
+The sudden loss of a loved one can leave you and your family devastated.
+On top of your emotional turmoil, you might also face overwhelming pressure from medical bills, funeral expenses, and the loss of your loved one’s financial support.
+This is a challenging time for the surviving family.

 What Compensation Can a Family Pursue?

-Indianapolis is subject to several state statutes that deal with wrongful deaths.
-IC §34-23-1-2 allows only the personal representative of the deceased to serve as a plaintiff in these lawsuits.
+Indianapolis has several state statutes that deal with wrongful deaths.
+IC §34-23-1-2 allows only the representative of the deceased to serve as a plaintiff in these lawsuits.

 Limits on Available Damages

-In addition, the lawsuit itself is limited in terms of the type and amount of damages that may be awarded.
-The law mandates that the plaintiff cannot recover damages for a person’s grief, lost future earning potential, or award compensation meant to punish the defendant.
+The lawsuit itself is limited in the type and amount of damages you may recover.
+The law mandates that the plaintiff cannot recover damages for a person’s grief, lost future earning potential, or punitive damages.
 However, they may recover compensation for:

 - Medical, funeral, and burial costs